google/WebFundamentals/src/content/en/updates/2017/12/audio-worklet.md

 ### Registration and Instantiation

-Using AudioWorklet consists of two parts: AudioWorkletProcessor and AudioWorkletNode.
+Using Audio Worklet consists of two parts: AudioWorkletProcessor and AudioWorkletNode.
 This is more involved than using ScriptProcessorNode, but it is needed to give developers the low-level capability for custom audio processing.
 AudioWorkletProcessor represents the actual audio processor